Learn what a Work Operating System (Work OS) is with the top 5 best Work OS Work Management Tools:

 As a Work Operating System is designed for everyone in the organization, instead of just serving a specific set of employees (For instance, Jira for developers & testers, Salesforce for Sales Team), it doesn’t essentially act as a substitute for other software applications used for work.
 Rather, it usually puts all those software applications in one place through integrations.

-It will have access to all your organizations’ s sensitive data, hence, you need to check very carefully about the security compliances with the vendor.
-All vendors should ensure that the product is meeting the local regulatory requirements and any additionally required security standards.
+It will have access to all your organizations’ s sensitive data, hence, you will need to check very carefully the security compliance with the vendor.
+All vendors should ensure that the product meets local regulatory requirements and any additional required security standards.

-These may include GDPR (General Data Protection Regulation) compliance, ISO 27001 information security standard, ISO 27018 cloud privacy, system and organization controls – AICPA SOC1, AICPA SOC2, AICPA SOC3.
+These may include GDPR (General Data Protection Regulation) compliance, ISO 27001 information security standards, ISO 27018 cloud privacy, systems, and organization controls – AICPA SOC1, AICPA SOC2, AICPA SOC3.

-There should be regular audits by the third-party to check for security compliances and report if there are any breaches.
+There should be regular audits by the third party to check for security compliance and report if there are any breaches.

 - Flexibility: You need to check whether the system is flexible enough to adapt as per your organization’s workflow.

-- Time: Check if it will help you to cut down the manual and redundant effort through automation and save your time in managing the day to day work.
+- Time: Check if it will help you cut down on manual and redundant efforts through automation and save you time in managing your day-to-day work.

-In the following part of this tutorial, we will take you through some of the Top work OS tools available in the market.
-You can select the tool that best fits according to your organization and team’s needs.
+In the next part of this tutorial, we will take you through some of the Top work OS tools available in the market.
+You can select the tool that best fits your organization and team’s needs.